AY2425S2-CS2113-T12-2/tp/docs/DeveloperGuide.md

 The following UML sequence diagram shows how the `add-loan BOOK_TITLE n/BORROWER_NAME d/RETURN_DATE p/PHONE_NUMBER e/EMAIL` command is handled.

+- The RETURN_DATE must be in the format **DD-MM-YYYY** when provided as input.
+- The RETURN_DATE cannot be in the past.

 ![addLoan.png](images/addLoan.png)

 1. User issues command:
-   The user inputs the command in the CLI with the required arguments, e.g., `add-loan The Great Gatsby n/John Doe d/2025-03-28 p/98765432 e/john.doe@example.com`.
+   The user inputs the command in the CLI with the required arguments, e.g., `add-loan The Great Gatsby n/John Doe d/28-06-2025 p/98765432 e/john.doe@example.com`.

 2. Command arguments are extracted:
    `InputHandler` first calls `InputParser.extractCommandArgs(...)` to split the user input into command arguments.

-   - For example, the input `add-loan The Great Gatsby n/John Doe d/2025-03-28 p/98765432 e/john.doe@example.com` is split into:
+   - For example, the input `add-loan The Great Gatsby n/John Doe d/28-06-2025 p/98765432 e/john.doe@example.com` is split into:
      - `commandArgs[0]`: `"add-loan"`
-     - `commandArgs[1]`: `"The Great Gatsby n/John Doe d/2025-03-28 p/98765432 e/john.doe@example.com"`
+     - `commandArgs[1]`: `"The Great Gatsby n/John Doe d/28-06-2025 p/98765432 e/john.doe@example.com"`

 3. Loan arguments are parsed:
    `InputHandler` invokes `InputParser.extractAddLoanArgs(...)` to parse the second part of the command (`commandArgs[1]`) into the following components: